 It looks like a newspaper, and you swipe through pages.
 Page indicator to show how.
 But even better, can quickly scan each and every article in today's edition.

-Calendar and contacts: designers following their metaphor half-heartedly in interaction

-Mags: too literally and they miss interaction opportunities
+Calendar and contacts: designers following their metaphor half-heartedly in interaction.
+Too many magazines and newspapers are too literal and they miss interaction opportunities.